Checkpoint Docs

 Auto-Deploy with GitHub Actions

-The generated repository includes a GitHub Actions workflow that deploys to Cloudflare Workers on every push to main:
+The generated repository includes a GitHub Actions workflow that deploys to Cloudflare Workers on every push to main (and on manual workflow_dispatch).
+Abridged:

 # .github/workflows/deploy.yml